generalmaks/db_labs/docs/software.md

 SELECT ec.description, first_name FROM expertcomplaint AS ec, user AS u WHERE ec.expert_id = u.id;
 SELECT c.name, s.title FROM category AS c INNER JOIN survey AS s INNER JOIN surveycategory AS sc ON sc.survey_id = s.id AND sc.сategory_id = c.id;

+SELECT first_name, last_name FROM user WHERE age > 52;
+SELECT id FROM question WHERE header LIKE "Economic policies";
+SELECT answer_id FROM answer WHERE id > 2 AND expert_id = 2;
+SELECT * FROM user ORDER BY first_name asc ;

 SELECT user.first_name, survey.title, survey.description
 FROM survey